Generating Access Tokens for Server Side APIs

 1. Go to the Local token under Integrations

-2. Click the Get Local Development Token button in the Developer Console to generate an access token.
+2. Click Get Local Development Token in the Developer Console so you can generate an access token.

 Make the appropriate server-to-server API calls from the non-AEM application to an AEM as a Cloud Service environment, including the access token in the header.
 So for the “Authorization” header, use the value "Bearer <access_token>".

-By default, the AEM as a Cloud Service credentials expire after a year.
+By default, the credentials on AEM as a Cloud Service expire after one year.
 To ensure service continuity, developers have the option of refreshing the credentials, extending their availability for an extra year.

 • Use the Add certificate button under Integrations - Technical Accounts in the Developer Console, as shown below